 Brand Value

-Lifestyle image, visual universe, body-positive or ecological commitment?
-Is there evidence: labels, CSR actions, collaborations?
+Lifestyle image, visual universe, body positive or ecological commitment?
+Is there proof: labels, CSR actions, collaborations?

-Collaborations, capsules, presence in press / trade shows?
+Collaborations, capsules, presence in the press / trade shows?
 Frequency of mentions in third-party media?

-Evolution of offerings, revenue, collection launches?
-Stable growth or highly dependent on a specific buzz?
+Evolution of offer, turnover, collection launches?
+Stable growth or highly dependent on a one-off buzz?

 Leadership & Vision